idfyed/sample-php-app/README.md

 From a Diglias integration point of view there are really two source files that is of interest:

-*  `src/authenticate/index.php` - This is where the authentication transaction is initiated by preparing a url and redirecting the user to the Diglias GO server.
+*  `public/authenticate/index.php` - This is where the authentication transaction is initiated by preparing a url and redirecting the user to the Diglias GO server.
-*  `src/inc/diglias.php` - A set of constants and functions implementing parts of the EAPI protocoll.
+*  `src/DigliasRelyingParty.php` and `src/DigliasEndpoint.php` - A set of constants and functions implementing parts of the EAPI protocoll.

 ## Contact and Feedback